-Our crew is friendly, efficient, fluent in dozens of languages, can text message with one hand, are experts at Angry Birds, has hundreds of followers on Twitter, are capable of performing complex trigonometry problems in their heads, is artistically gifted, has perfect pitch, knows the capitol of every state, makes crying babies coo and laugh, has the coolest music streaming from their phones, throws a nasty curve ball, has an unusually appealing sense of humor, is always the ninth caller, can do the hippest new dance steps while scooping cones, is well informed on world events, a little bit zany, and a lot of fun to be a part of!
+Our crew is friendly, efficient, fluent in dozens of languages, can text message with one hand, are experts at Candy Crush, has hundreds of followers on Twitter, are capable of performing complex trigonometry problems in their heads, is artistically gifted, has perfect pitch, knows the capitol of every state, makes crying babies coo and laugh, has the coolest music streaming from their phones, can throw a nasty curve ball, has an unusually appealing sense of humor, is always the ninth caller, can do the hippest new dance steps while scooping cones, is well informed on world events, a little bit zany, and a lot of fun to be a part of!
 We might be exaggerating just a little bit there, but we're extremely proud of our team, and of the amazing job they do in serving our customers and making our store a fun, friendly place to visit.

 The best way to get in line for one of these potential spots is to contact us early!
 We go through applications in roughly the order we receive them when we're looking for candidates to interview, so getting your application in early gives you a head start.
 We do most of our hiring in February, March, and April, and in past years, the majority of our open slots have been filled by early April.
 We have had a lot of great candidates come to the store in mid-June over the last few years who we had to turn away as we already had a full team.

 We also give extra points to those recommended by someone already on our team.
 Again, we love our current team, and always ask their opinions on applicants they might know through school, sports, or other activities.
 So if you're friendly with one of our team, ask them if they'd sponsor your application.
 (They get a bonus for bringing in good team members too.)

 If you don't know anyone on our team, you can either email us, or come on by the store, introduce yourself and tell us why you think you'd make a great addition to our team.
 We've hired several kids who impressed us by simply selling themselves with a positive, eager, outgoing personality.